Exponential sums over finite fields and the large sieve: Examples

 \subsection{Hypergeometric sums}

-The same methods also apply to the hypergeometric sheaves defined by Katz \cite[Chapter 8]{KatzESDE}, generalizing Kloosterman sums: under some conditions, the arithmetic and geometric monodromy groups over $\overline\Q_\ell$ coincide and are conjugate to $\SL_n$, without needing to twist (see \cite[Proposition 7.7]{PGGaussDistr16}).
+The same methods also apply to the hypergeometric sums defined by Katz \cite[Chapter 8]{KatzESDE}, generalizing Kloosterman sums: under some conditions, the arithmetic and geometric monodromy groups over $\overline\Q_\ell$ coincide and are conjugate to $\SL_n$, without needing to twist (see the references to \cite{KatzESDE} in \cite[Proposition 7.7]{PGGaussDistr16}).